iLert/terraform-provider-ilert/examples/alert_action_source_attachment/README.md

 # Alert action <-> alert source relation example

-This demos the `ilert_alert_action_alert_source_relation` virtual resource.
+This demos the `ilert_alert_action_source_attachment` virtual resource.
 Each instance attaches **one** alert source to a shared alert action without overwriting the other attached sources.

 Use this pattern when multiple teams or modules need to attach their own alert sources to a shared alert action without fighting over the full source list.